 - Road debris remaining from other accidents, or from fallen trees and downed power lines

-- Improperly maintained roads such as uneven pavement, potholes, or worn bridges that can cause tire blowouts or other mechanical failures
+- Improperly maintained roads, such as uneven pavement, potholes, or worn bridges, can cause tire blowouts or other mechanical failures

 - Foliage that blocks drivers’ views when entering or exiting a highway

 - Road construction equipment that poses obstacles to safe driving while not being properly isolated or blocked off

 - Malfunctioning traffic signals

 The maintenance of roads, highways and expressways is typically the responsibility of the state, county, or municipality in which you are traveling.
 While government entities are often immune to civil lawsuits, claims based on poor road maintenance – a valid form of negligence – are sometimes possible.

 The Illinois Department of Transportation (IDOT), for instance, says this about filing a claim for road-related accidents, “IDOT evaluates each claim based upon strict standards on negligence and liability established by the Illinois Court of Claims.”
 One of these standards is that IDOT must have been alerted to the hazard prior to the accident and then failed to repair it in a reasonable amount of time.

 If you’re going to file any type of accident claim in Illinois, statutes of limitations and claim filing deadlines (especially against government agencies) typically mean that the sooner you take action, the better your chances are of obtaining compensation through a successful claim.

 If you or someone you know has been injured and/or a vehicle has been damaged due to weather or road conditions, you have the right to pursue compensation.
 The legal process of pursuing a claim may seem overwhelming, but you don’t have to face these challenges on your own.

 Call or reach out to our firm, Marker & Crannell, today to schedule your own free case consultation.
 We’d be happy to sit down with you, discuss the details of your case and go over our proposed approach to help you seek justice.